thanapat2402/swopmart/README.md

 # swopmart

--go to backend folder and use npm run to connect to database
+-go to backend folder and use npm run to connect to database.

--go to frontend and use npm start  as a new terminal to start
+-go to frontend and use npm start  as a new terminal to start.

 asignment
 -Login